Picture of Dr. Abimbola Oshin

 The Episioplasty Procedure

 The procedure is performed with the dog in a perineal position, and a purse-string anal suture is placed to secure the area from fecal contamination.
 If insufficient tissue is excised, the symptoms may persist, necessitating further surgical intervention.
 Therefore, it is crucial to accurately estimate and remove the required amount of skin during the initial surgery.
 This surgery prevents skin layers from rubbing together, which can lead to vulvar inflammation.
-It also resolves inflammation and infection in the area by improving the conformation of the vulva and enhancing perivulva ventilation.
+It also resolves inflammation and infection in the area by improving vulval conformation and enhancing perivulva ventilation.

 Benefits of Episioplasty